Scurrlin/SPARQL-101/README.md

 4. **RDF Conversion**:

-    To convert the Spotify playlist data into an RDF file, you'll need to create a new file in your directory called `rdf_schema.py`.
+    To convert the Spotify playlist data into an RDF file, you'll need to create a new file in your project called `rdf_schema.py`.
 Within that file, paste in the code snippet below:

     <details>
     <summary><code>playlist_data.py</code></summary>